monsoonmaelstrom/book2/book2.md

 Alex looks between us.
 I nod and he goes into the flat by himself, leaving us standing alone on the landing.

 Liam takes my hands in his.
-“Just because I need time to think it doesn’t mean there’s something wrong,” he tells me.
+“Just because I need time to think, it doesn’t mean there’s something wrong,” he states.

 I resist the urge to shrug and play it off like it doesn’t matter and I don’t care, because it does and I do.
 Instead, I say nothing.
 But Liam waits me out, seeming to know that there are always at least a hundred separate thoughts racing through my head.

-“I can’t possibly conceive of a world in which needing time to think doesn’t mean there’s something wrong,” I tell him.
+“I can’t possibly conceive of a world in which needing time to think doesn’t mean there’s something wrong,” I respond.

 “I know.”